esthesis-iot/esthesis-core/esthesis-core-docs/Writerside/topics/startup-guide/mqtt-security-hardening.md

 before you expose your installation outside a controlled network.

-The following instructions show you how you can enable certificate-based authentication using Eclipse Mosquitto, which is the MQTT broker being used when you set up esthesis using the provider Helm charts.
+The following instructions show you how you can enable certificate-based authentication using Eclipse Mosquitto, which is the MQTT broker being used when you set up esthesis using the provided Helm charts.

 ## Create a Certificate Authority and a Certificate